bjankord/Style-Guide-Boilerplate/README.md

 [Highlight.js](http://softwaremaniacs.org/soft/highlight/en/) for syntax highlighting in the code blocks.

 ## Licensing
-**Style Guide Boilerplate** is public domain.
+**Style Guide Boilerplate** is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)

-I havn't gotten around to finding a specific license for it yet.
 Use it, build upon it, make awesome shit with it.